-The PSAT 8/9 data is shared with the high schools to assist with high school placement.
+The PSAT 8/9 data and demographic information is shared with the high schools to assist with high school placement.

 TUTORING

 We will provide the parents with a list of teachers who are available for tutoring when requested.
 District #122 personnel will not recommend a specific tutor.
 During the school year, we discourage teachers from tutoring their own students.